The Blood of Christ and the Forgiveness of Sin in the Judgment Hour

 Romans 5:8 "But God commendeth His love toward us, in that, while we were yet sinners, Christ died for us.
 Much more then, being now justified by His BLOOD, we shall be saved from WRATH through Him.
 For if, when we were enemies, we were RECONCILED to God by the DEATH of his Son, much more, being reconciled, we shall be saved by His life.
 And not only so, but we also joy in God through our Lord Jesus Christ, by whom we have now received the ATONEMENT."

-Here we see that God reconciled us while we were yet enemies.
+Here we see that God has made provision for our reconciliation while we were yet enemies.
 This shows us that LEGAL reconciliation of all the world is being referred to rather than personal reconciliation unto eternal life.
 BUT once we are personally reconciled unto God through personal faith in Christ and repentance for our sins, we are then saved by His life, because we have now personally received the atonement for our sins.

 I will stop here unless there is further need to go on and cover the many other references to the legal nature of the atonement through the blood found in the other epistles and Revelation.
 I have not even mentioned that marriage is not marriage unless there is a legal bond preceding the personal union of the marriage partners.
 And also I have not mentioned the analogy of Romans 7 which tells us that personal fellowship and "marriage" to Christ can take place only after the "old man" or sinful nature of the believer in Jesus is accounted to be legally dead in Christ and set free from the condemnation of God's Law that holds us in bondage to the sinful nature.
 We are set free from the verdict of death because of our faith union to Christ who died and was then raised from the dead for us.